-If I need more capacity, can cloud block storage be expanded?
+Can cloud block storage be expanded?
 Will it be detected and used?

 Storidge supports adding cloud block storage (or physical drives) to nodes.
 These new resources will be detected and can be easily added to the storage pool with the

 cioctl drive add command.
 See info for adding drive